open-component-model/ocm/api/ocm/extensions/accessmethods/localblob/README.md

 #### Provided Blob Handlers

-The standard tool set uses the following registered blob handlers:
+The standard toolset uses the following registered blob handlers:

 - *Blob handler for importing oci artifact blobs into an OCM repository mapped to an OCI registry*